hrydgard/ppsspp/README.md

 To set up your environment for cross-compiling you must then use:
     source ~/bbndk/bbndk-env.sh

 Finally, you are ready to compile.
-Change directory to ppsspp/SDL and run:
+Go to ppsspp/Blackberry/ and run:
-    ./blackberry_build.sh
+    ./build.sh

 If you are on Windows, you will need GNU and CMake to run the bash script.